Bereavement, grief and loss can cause many different symptoms and they affect people in different ways. There's no right or wrong way to feel.

 - contact the NHS bereavement helpline, tel: 0800 2600 400

-- contact Joined up Care Derbyshire for information about local and national bereavement support for both adults and children
+- visit Joined up Care Derbyshire for information about local and national bereavement support for both adults and children, including local support groups

 - simple lifestyle changes to help you feel more in control and able to cope, a little exercise, a regular bed time routine, limiting alcohol, maintaining contact with relatives and friends as best you can using the phone or the internet

 - help getting to sleep if you're struggling to sleep

 - listening to free mental wellbeing audio guides